SS D. M. Clemson (1903): Final voyage

-On the night of 27 November, D. M. Clemson departed Ashtabula for Lorain, Ohio, arriving at the latter that day.
+On the night of 27 November, D. M. Clemson departed Ashtabula for Lorain, Ohio, arriving at the latter later that same day.
 As two deckhands had quit their positions upon arriving in Lorain, two local men were hurriedly hired as replacements.

-D. M. Clemson departed Lorain, on 28 November, with a cargo of coal destined for Duluth, where she was scheduled to enter layup upon the completion of her voyage.
+D. M. Clemson departed Lorain on 28 November, with a cargo of coal destined for Duluth, where she was scheduled to enter layup upon the completion of her voyage.
 Chamberlain, who was scheduled to retire at the end of the shipping season, was in command.
-D. M. Clemson passed Detroit, at 16:45 that same day.
-She locked up into Lake Superior on Canadian side of the Soo Locks at 09:30 on 30 November, and was scheduled to arrive in Duluth later that night.
+D. M. Clemson passed Detroit at 16:45 that same day.
+She locked up into Lake Superior on the Canadian side of the Soo Locks at 09:30 on 30 November, and was scheduled to arrive in Duluth later that night.
 (Note: The Detroit Free Press estimated her day of arrival as 1 December.)
 She left the locks in the company of the freighter J. J. H. Brown, and sailed northwest across Whitefish Bay.
 The two vessels parted ways in the vicinity of Whitefish Point, with Chamberlain electing to take the south shore route to Duluth, which required passage through the Portage Canal.
 J. J. H. Brown altered course to the north, a route which offered better protection against heavy weather.
-Shortly thereafter, a powerful snow storm with 50 to 65 mph winds swept Lake Superior.
+Shortly thereafter, a powerful snowstorm with 50 to 65 mph winds swept Lake Superior.
 Captain Frank D. Chamberlain of J. J. H. Brown, whose vessel was struck by the storm approximately 75 mi after leaving D. M. Clemson, described the storm to The Duluth News Tribune.

 It was the worst gale I ever went into.
 Every swell would seem ready to swamp us.
 Time after time the swells would break completely over the boat.
 Tuesday I had to shut down my engines and we drifted for 12 hours.
 After the gale blew itself out there was heavy snowfall and it was impossible to see any distance ahead.

 An unconfirmed sighting of D. M. Clemson was reported by the captain of the Algoma Central Steamship Company freighter Paliki, who claimed to have spotted her in heavy snow, west of Whitefish Point.
 This sighting would have been the final time she was seen afloat.
 Palikis captain estimated that D. M. Clemson would have passed Vermilion Point three to four hours after their purported encounter, around the time the snowfall intensified dramatically.
+(Note: Some sources referred to the vessel as Palika, while the Alpena County George N. Fletcher Public Library confirms her name as Paliki.)